hmcts/common-performance/README.md

 - **Format strings** must follow Java's `DateTimeFormatter` syntax (e.g., `dd/MM/yyyy`, `yyyy-MM-dd`, etc.).
 - **Random functions:**
   If you only want to randomize years, you can simply provide `minYears` and `maxYears` — other parameters (`minMonths`, `maxMonths`, `minDays`, `maxDays`) are optional and default to `0`.
+- **Using with Gatling:**
+  If you use a simple val assignment, such as `val dob = DateUtils.getDatePastRandom()`, the method is only called once at runtime, so every virtual user would have the same value for "dob".
+  Using `.set()` or `.setAll()` will ensure each user will call the method to retrieve a value on-demand and save it into the Gatling session.

 ---